 - Prep Work

-- 60 hours of online content that you'll have to complete in order to reach the required level at the next module.
+- 40-50 hours of online content that you'll have to complete in order to reach the required level when the course begins/

 - Minimum Skill Level